bessszilard/Keras_to_cpp/README.md

 ### 5.1.
 Improve speed

-* We can use processors which has built in NPU
+* Use processors which have built-in [NPU](https://www.96boards.org/product/tb-96aiot/)
-* We can use SIMD and Floating-point support at matrix multiplication
+* Use SIMD and Floating-point support at matrix multiplication
+* Use the float type for calculations

 ### 5.2.
 Improve accuracy

-* Use double instead of float
+* Use the double or the long double types for calculations
 * Generate validation set from the training set.
-With validation set, we can get the quality of our results, and we are able to detect over fitting.
+With the validation set, we can get the quality of our results, and we can detect overfitting.
 * Increase the data set size with image augmentation.
-We can use for example blurring, scaling, zooming, and sharpening etc..
-With augmentation we can get more generalized results.
+We can use for example blurring, scaling, zooming, and sharpening.
+With augmentation, we can get more generalized results.
-* Use convolutional neural network for this image classification task to increase robustness.
+* Use a convolutional neural network for this image classification task to increase robustness.
 In this case, the neural network doesn't focus on the whole image, rather than only on image features.
-The Kaggle architecture is much more complex, but we can get 99.3% accuracy.
+The [Kaggle](https://www.kaggle.com/saurabhyadav919/mnist-kernel) architecture is much more complicated, but we can get 99.3% accuracy.